In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 $19/month for your first 500 subscribers.
 After that, prices increase.
 But if you will use its advanced features, costs should be negligible compared to what you're able to earn from email marketing.

 Everything most real estate agents would need in an email marketing service.
-Lacking some of the more advanced features.
+Lacks some advanced features like segmentation and surveys, but very easy to use.

 Can be integrated with other software, but isn't integrated with as many by default.